 The return on investment you reap from equipping your practice with the best possible technology depends on whether or not your patients understand the benefits of the new installation.
 Show off your new equipment through clear communication and events that develop desire among returning patients and potential first-timers.

-There’s no reason to be shy about the brand new equipment that you’ve added to your practice, especially when it comes to comparing your technology with competing machinery.
-Go through the features offered by your new equipment, making note of the improved capabilities.
+There’s no reason to be shy about the brand new equipment that you’ve added to your practice, especially when it comes to comparing your technology with competing machinery in the market.
+Go through the features offered by your new equipment with your patients and make note of the improved capabilities.

 Word-of-mouth is one of the most powerful forms of persuasion in marketing, because the person spreading positive information about your practice has nothing to gain for themselves.
-Instead of being interpreted as a sales pitch, word-of-mouth advertising comes across as a genuine opinion offered to help someone find a solution to a problem.
+Unlike a sales pitch, word-of-mouth advertising comes across as a genuine opinion offered to help someone find a solution to a problem.

 If you know your market well, you might be able to identify what Malcolm Gladwell refers to in The Tipping Point as “connectors.”
 Connectors are people in your practice who are highly adept at socializing and networking.
 Their social links extend throughout the community and perhaps further.
 While others create change through other methods, “connectors make change happen through people.”

 When you get new equipment, introduce the technology to a patient you consider a connector.
 If they seem interested, mention that you don’t mind giving them a free treatment.
 As you go through the treatment, talk about the benefits of the new technology in a conversational manner.
 In addition to feeling grateful, this person will likely spread the news to interested friends and contacts while speaking positively about your generosity.